What is Holistic Wellness vs. Integrative Medicine?

 Holistic wellness is a big-picture approach to your individual health.
 It takes into account factors like your relationships, emotional status, and stress levels in addition to the more conventional physical health considerations.

 Developing a healthy lifestyle requires a variety of consistent choices.
 When we’re able to step back and view the totality of our situation, we see a broader view of things that might be getting in the way of our health and happiness.
-This is where holistic wellness practices shine.
+This is where holistic practices shine.

 Health educator Jenna Templeton identifies 8 pillars of health and wellness.
 These structural support areas are as follows: physical, nutrition, emotional, social, spiritual, intellectual, financial, and environmental.